mangu-codes-club/mangu-codin-club-website/DEPLOYMENT_INSTRUCTIONS.md

 1. Go to [GitHub.com](https://github.com) and sign in to the `mangu-codes-club` organization account
 2. Click the "+" icon in the top right corner and select "New repository"
-3. Set the repository name to: `mangu-coding-club-website`
+3. Set the repository name to: `mangu-codin-club-website`
 4. Make sure it's set to **Public** (required for free GitHub Pages)
 5. **Do NOT** initialize with README, .gitignore, or license (we already have these files)
 6. Click "Create repository"